operator-framework/operator-controller/pprof/README.md

 - 3:08 PM (PEAK) - 0.215 cores
 - 3:09 PM - 0.091 cores

-With this, we can see that with the rukpak-packageserver the core kube-apiserver had a CPU utilization spike of 0.125 cores and then settled at ~0.001 cores above what the utilization was prior to the reconciliation of the sample `CatalogSource` CR.
+With this, we can see that with the catalogd apiserver the core kube-apiserver had a CPU utilization spike of 0.125 cores and then settled at ~0.001 cores above what the utilization was prior to the reconciliation of the sample `CatalogSource` CR.

 The memory consumption increased over the span of ~3 minutes and then stabilized.
 The values were:
 - 3:06PM - 337Mi